Passive and Active Air Sampling in Effective Environmental Monitoring

 As an added precaution, in the instance of isolator cabinets, you need to limit the number of transfers to reduce the risk of contamination.
 In the filling lines, you should control the number of interventions to mitigate contamination.
 An installed system can help to greatly reduce these transfers and interventions and therefore the associated risks.

 Making sure you have the right air samplers for your business

-Conducting an audit of your current equipment and needs will help to focus on the features and benefits of any new samplers you’re considering adding to your EM protocol.
+Conducting an audit of your current equipment and needs will help to focus on the features and benefits of any new samplers you’re considering adding to your environmental monitoring protocol.

 There are many important factors to consider before deciding on an air sampler, as these will determine the viability of the micro-organisms that are collected.
 To ensure you receive the correct level of confidence and assurance from your sampling, you must ascertain:

-- The characteristics (type, size) of the particles you want sampled
+The characteristics (type, size) of the particles you want to be sampled